-We have three support teams based across NHS Greater Glasgow and Clyde - our HIV Street Support Team, Hepatitis C Support Team and African Health Project Team.
+We have one support team based across NHS Greater Glasgow and Clyde, helping people who need support with HIV, hepatitis C, and sexual health.
 Choose from the options below to find out more about the services we offer, and how they can support you.
 All of our services are available on self-referral and if you’d like to find out more, you can call us on 0141 332 2520.

 Due to ongoing coronavirus (also known as COVID-19) developments, we have taken the decision to suspend our in-person support and testing services across Scotland.
 That means our Glasgow, Inverness and Edinburgh offices will now be closed until further notice.

 However, our residential support centre, Waverley Care Milestone, will remain open with a reduced service, taking no new admissions.